 - familiarise yourself with the application guidelines

-The program manager will provide you with further guidance, as well as contacts in the Department of Agriculture and Fisheries (DAF) and other organisations who have relevant expertise.
+The program manager will provide you with further guidance, as well as contacts in DAF and other organisations who have relevant expertise.

-After discussing your proposal with the program manager, you can submit a Stage 1 concept proposal, before 5pm on 5 October 2017.
+After discussing your proposal with the program manager, you can submit a Stage 1 concept proposal before close of business 1 August 2018.

-If your proposal is successful, we'll ask you to submit a Stage 2 full application by close of business on 1 December 2017.
+If your proposal is successful, we will ask you to submit a Stage 2 full application by close of business 8 October 2018.

 How you will be assessed

 - the commitment by the businesses to co-invest a minimum of 50% of the total project cost with cash or in-kind support, e.g. product or freight (essential criterion)